 The vertical viewing angles are okay, but the image may lose a bit of accuracy if viewed from above or below.

 The Acer Predator XB273U has excellent gray uniformity, although this can vary between units.
-The corners and edges are darker, but there's not much dirty screen effect, and uniformity is even better in near-dark scenes.
+The corners and edges are darker, but there's not much dirty screen effect.

-The Acer Predator XB273U GX has excellent out-of-the-box color accuracy, though this can vary between units.
+The Acer XB273U GX has excellent out-of-the-box color accuracy, though this can vary between units.
 The colors are excellent, most are only slightly off, and the white balance is great.
 Gamma follows the curve very well, and the color temperature is fairly close to our 6500K target, albeit slightly on the warmer side.
-We used the 'Standard (sRGB)' mode because it's the most accurate.

 After calibration, the accuracy is fantastic.
 The color temperature is even closer to the 6500K target, and gamma follows the curve well, although bright scenes may be a bit over-brightened.
 Any remaining color or white balance inaccuracies shouldn't be noticeable to the naked eye.

 The Acer Predator XB273U has an exceptional SDR color gamut.
 It has full coverage of both the sRGB color space used in most content and the Adobe RGB color space used in professional photo editing.
 If you're not in sRGB mode, some colors may appear oversaturated.
 Greens and reds may also be oversaturated in Adobe RGB since the gamut covers more than the required Adobe RGB color space.